4 Ways to Evaluate your Machine Learning Model: Cross-Validation Techniques (with Python code)

 Q2.
 What is K-fold used for?

-A. K-fold cross-validation is used to assess the performance and generalization of a machine learning model.
+A. K-fold cross-validation assesses the performance and generalization of a machine learning model.
 It divides the dataset into K subsets, trains the model K times using K-1 folds for training and one fold for testing in each iteration.
-This method helps in obtaining more reliable performance metrics, choosing hyperparameters, and preventing overfitting by evaluating the model on different data subsets.
+This method helps obtain more reliable performance metrics, choose hyperparameters, and prevent overfitting by evaluating the model on different data subsets.

 Below are some of my articles on Machine Learning